Mark-MDO47/DuelWithBanjos/code/DuelWithBanjos/README.md

 ![alt text](https://github.com/Mark-MDO47/RubberBandGun/blob/master/PartsInfo/YX5200_MP3player.png "Top view pin arrangement on YX5200 module")

-The music and sounds on the MicroSD card or either purchased by me or recorded/created by me.
+The music and sounds on the MicroSD card are either purchased by me or recorded/created by me.
 Attributions are present on the MicroSD card.
 The sound files are not included in this repository in respect of the copyright of the owners.

 ### The Music
 Currently the music includes